Some basic questions that may help.

 Not at all – it takes less than five seconds, and there’s no going out of your way to a gas station, jockeying for a pump, and getting toxic petrol on your hands.
 You can charge anywhere there is an electric outlet.
 Most EV drivers plug in when they get home.

-There are two types of light vehicle public charging station, which require two different fittings on your vehicle.
+There are two types of light vehicle public charging stations, which require two different fittings on your vehicle.
 One is AC (alternating current), and the other is DC (direct current).

-DC Charging is a faster way to fill your battery, but the associated costs involved in installing DC charging stations means that this service is usually not free.
-Still it is a lot cheaper than petrol.
+DC Charging is a faster way to fill your battery, but the associated costs involved in installing DC charging stations mean that this service is usually not free.
+Still it is a lot cheaper than petrol!
 These DC stations ought only to be used if you cannot charge at home so that you do not block them from travellers who depend on them.
-There are currently over 150 of these stations around New Zealand, and some do require you to have opened an account with the service provider before you can use them.
-You can not use your own cable at these stations (exception is the Tesla adaptor).
+There are currently over 300 of these stations around New Zealand, and some do require you to have opened an account with the service provider before you can use them.
+You can not use your own cable at these stations (the exception is the Tesla adaptor).
 Charging time is roughly around 25 minutes per 100km depending on circumstances.

 If importing a vehicle yourself, be sure that it complies with our national public charging standards, which are as follows: